ErickHernandez17/POS/README.md

-ENDPOINTS of method POST
-all ENDPOINTS of category
+All ENDPOINTS of Categories, Products and Inventories